rancher/fleet-docs/docs/rollout.md

 * If a partition has 100 clusters, Fleet deploys to the first 50, checks `maxUnavailable`, and proceeds with the remaining 50 only if the threshold is not exceeded.
 :::

+The following diagram displays how Fleet handles rollout:

 ![A visual asset displaying flow of rollout in Fleet.](../static/img/flow-rollout-fleet.png)

 Various limits that can be configured in Fleet: